gnairooze/network/calculate-api-needed-bandwidth.md

     - From the web load balancer to the reverse proxies (another 100 MB)
     - From the reverse proxies to the reverse proxy load balancer (another 100 MB)
     - From the reverse proxy load balancer to the client (final 100 MB)
-- **Total internal bandwidth usage:** 3× the client-facing bandwidth for this request[1](https://serverfault.com/questions/247337/proxy-bandwidth).
+- **Total internal bandwidth usage:** 3× the client-facing bandwidth for this request [1](https://serverfault.com/questions/247337/proxy-bandwidth).

 #### 2. Aggregate Bandwidth
 - The **external bandwidth** (client to reverse proxy load balancer) is what you need to provision for client-facing traffic.
-- **Internal bandwidth** (between proxies, load balancers, and web servers) must be provisioned at each link, and each device must be able to handle the full aggregate traffic, since every byte is transmitted across each hop[1](https://serverfault.com/questions/247337/proxy-bandwidth).
+- **Internal bandwidth** (between proxies, load balancers, and web servers) must be provisioned at each link, and each device must be able to handle the full aggregate traffic, since every byte is transmitted across each hop [1](https://serverfault.com/questions/247337/proxy-bandwidth).

 #### 3. Potential Bandwidth Optimizations
 - **Reverse proxies** can reduce bandwidth usage through caching and compression:
-    - If a reverse proxy caches responses, repeated requests for the same resource may not traverse the entire chain, reducing internal bandwidth[4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).
+    - If a reverse proxy caches responses, repeated requests for the same resource may not traverse the entire chain, reducing internal bandwidth [4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).
-    - Compression at the proxy layer can reduce the size of data sent to clients and between proxies, if enabled[4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).
+    - Compression at the proxy layer can reduce the size of data sent to clients and between proxies, if enabled [4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).
-- **load balancers** may offer WAN optimization features (compression, deduplication, protocol acceleration) that can reduce the amount of actual data sent across the network, but each logical hop still “sees” the full payload unless caching or optimization is in use[3](https://wtit.com/wp-content/uploads/2016/10/f5-white-paper-myths-of-bandwidth-optimization-.pdf)[4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).
+- **load balancers** may offer WAN optimization features (compression, deduplication, protocol acceleration) that can reduce the amount of actual data sent across the network, but each logical hop still “sees” the full payload unless caching or optimization is in use [3](https://wtit.com/wp-content/uploads/2016/10/f5-white-paper-myths-of-bandwidth-optimization-.pdf) [4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).

 #### 4. Formula Adjustment
 If you ignore caching and compression for a worst-case scenario, the **total internal bandwidth** required is: